lit/lit-element/docs/index.md

 }
 ```

-**Use simple JavaScript expressions to include properties, logic, and event handlers:**
+**Use JavaScript expressions to include properties, logic, and event handlers:**

 ```js
 render(){